 Eros (2051 Market St, Duboce Triangle), 18+ sex club, sauna, steam, showers and professional massage, underwear nights, open Fridays and Saturdays 'til 3am.
 Indulge, day spa, open from noon on weekdays.

-Nob Hill Theatre (729 Bush St, Tenderloin), nude male strippers on stage and in showers, porn videos, and cruisy video arcade.
-Amateurs strip here Sundays 9pm for cash prizes.
+Nob Hill Theatre (729 Bush St, Tenderloin), nude male stripper performances, porn star sex shows, circle jerks, porn videos, cruisy video arcade, amateur strip shows/ cash prizes.
 Retail store sells adult DVDs, sex toys and accessories.

-Steamworks (2107 4th St, Berkeley), full gym, eucalyptus steam room, whirlpool, lockers, fetish and sling private rooms, 16-channel DVD video system, public play-spaces with hexagonal booths, maze, snacks, live DJs, and free Wi-Fi.
+Steamworks (2107 4th St, Berkeley), full gym, sauna, eucalyptus steam room, whirlpool, lockers, fetish and sling private rooms, 16-channel DVD video system, public play-spaces with hexagonal booths, maze, snacks, live DJs, free WiFi.

-SF Citadel (181 Eddy St, Tenderloin), duel level community dungeon playspace for weekend sex parties and relaxation, equipped with everything required for bondage, fetish, and play, home to sexiest kinky BDSM men and women in the region.
+SF Citadel (181 Eddy St, Tenderloin), duel level community dungeon playspace for weekend sex parties and relaxation; equipped with everything required for bondage, fetish, and play, home to the sexiest kinky BDSM men and women in the region.

-The Watergarden (1010 The Alameda, San Jose), spotless "not-shame- based" destination bathhouse -- more like a resort than a bathhouse; sex educators on hand.
+The Watergarden (1010 The Alameda, San Jose), spotless "not-shame- based" destination bathhouse to the south of San Francisco -- more like a resort than a bathhouse; sex educators on hand.

 Theater & Performances